-To be eligible for an ATAR you must satisfactorily complete at least 10 units in the HSC compromising of:

-- eight units from Category A courses

-- two units of English

-- three Board Developed courses of two units
+- To be eligible for an ATAR in NSW, you must satisfactorily complete at least 10 units of HSC courses.
+These courses must include at least: - 10 units of Board Developed courses (and sit exams in all courses) - 2 units of English - three Board Developed courses of 2 units or greater - · four subject areas.

-- four subjects.